Broker

 What does an insurance broker do?

-The main job of an insurance broker is to find their clients the best insurance policy at the best price.
+The main role of an insurance broker is to find their clients the best insurance policy at the best price.
 When you hire a broker, they’ll comb through insurance offerings from many companies to find the right match.
 Insurance brokers are professionals who must pass exams and keep up regular continuing education in order to hold a license to work in their province.

 Upon meeting with a new client, the first thing a broker will do is determine what their client’s insurance needs are.
 Depending on the type of insurance the client is shopping for, they might ask a few questions, or they might ask for documentation in the form of inspection reports, appraisals, property valuations, and so on.